You might think you need to spend big bucks on software like SalesForce, Base, Hubspot, and so on for your first cold email CRM.

 There are several great tools out there for building a contact database.
 LinkedIn Sales Navigator is among my favorites, but others like Phantom Buster, Wiza, Crunchbase, and Snovio deserve an honorary mention too.
 You’ll have to invest in a solid CRM once you’ve scaled to an appreciable level.

-Yet I’ve found that Google Sheets can handle all of your initial needs.
+Yet I’ve found that Google Sheets can handle all of your initial needs, making it the perfect starter for your cold email CRM.
 That is, with a bit of organization. 😉

 Any organized ABM campaign requires a well-defined Ideal Customer Profile (ICP) and account qualification criteria.
 That means your contact database should have (at the very least):